-Teachers are expected to analyse any data in preparation for Pupil Progress Meetings (PPMs) which take place with the members of the leadership team in Terms 1, 3 and 5 as a minimum.
-In the other terms, teachers discuss each child's progress within the Provision Map review with the Deputy Headteacher.
+Teachers are expected to analyse any data in preparation for Pupil Progress Meetings (PPMs) which take place with the members of the leadership team following data collection.
+At other points during the year, teachers discuss each child's progress within the Provision Map review with the SENCo.
 Additional PPMs will be organised if progress is a concern.